seancatkinson/SCAAtomic/README.md

 # SCAAtomic

-A lightweight atomic wrapper in swift and C
+A lightweight atomic wrapper in swift and C for iOS, OSX & tvOS

 ## Features
 - [x] Atomic - Wrapper class with option to inject your own lock